Tibet (1912–1951): 1930s to 1949

 Tibet established a Foreign Office in 1942, and in 1946 it sent congratulatory missions to China and India (related to the end of World War II).
 The mission to China was given a letter addressed to Chinese President Chiang Kai-shek which states that, "We shall continue to maintain the independence of Tibet as a nation ruled by the successive Dalai Lamas through an authentic religious-political rule."
 The mission agreed to attend a Chinese constitutional assembly in Nanjing as observers.

 Under orders from the Kuomintang government of Chiang Kai-shek, Ma Bufang repaired the Yushu airport in 1942 to deter Tibetan independence.
-Chiang also ordered Ma Bufang to put his Muslim soldiers on alert for an invasion of Tibet in 1942.Ma Bufang complied, and moved several thousand troops to the border with Tibet.
+Chiang also ordered Ma Bufang to put his Muslim soldiers on alert for an invasion of Tibet in 1942.
+Ma Bufang complied, and moved several thousand troops to the border with Tibet.
 Chiang also threatened the Tibetans with bombing if they did not comply.

-In 1947, Tibet sent a delegation to the Asian Relations Conference in New Delhi, India, where it represented itself as an independent nation, and India recognised it as an independent nation from 1947 to 1954.
+In 1947, Tibet sent a delegation to the Asian Relations Conference in New Delhi, India, where it represented itself as an independent nation.
+India based its position on recognising it as an independent nation until 1954.
 This may have been the first appearance of the Tibetan national flag at a public gathering.

-André Migot, a French doctor who travelled for many months in Tibet in 1947, described the complex border arrangements between Tibet and China, and how they had developed:
+André Migot, a French doctor who travelled for many months in Tibet in 1947, described the complex history and border arrangements between Tibet and China.
+Following the 1906 British expedition to Tibet, the Qing government attempted to reinforce its control over the region but was met with resistance.
+Chinese bannerman Zhao Erfeng killed many Tibetans in Kham and attempted to create a new province called Xikang.
+After the 1911 Revolution however, Chinese forces lost ground control beyond the city of Kangding.

 In 1947–49, Lhasa sent a trade mission led by Finance Minister Tsepon W. D. Shakabpa to India, China, Hong Kong, the US, and the UK.
 The visited countries were careful not to express support for the claim that Tibet was independent of China and did not discuss political questions with the mission.
 These Trade Mission officials entered China via Hong Kong with their newly issued Tibetan passports that they applied at the Chinese Consulate in India and stayed in China for three months.
 Other countries did, however, allow the mission to travel using passports issued by the Tibetan government.
 The U.S. unofficially received the Trade Mission.
 The mission met with British Prime Minister Clement Attlee in London in 1948.